oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 If you want, you can test the **Compose** card.
 Click the ▶️ button at the bottom of the card.

-Now, let’s take the output from the **API Connector - Get** card and pass it to the **Compose** card.
+Now, let's take the output from the **API Connector - Get** card and pass it to the **Compose** card.
 The output is not formatted-friendly, but we will fix it later.

 1. Take the **Body** field from the **Get** card and pass it over to the **Compose** card, placing it under the current text